eremenai/search-service/docs/design.md

         - By first name, last name, or full name.
     - **Document search**:
         - Query by text (e.g. `address proof`) and find documents whose content uses related terms (e.g. contains `utility bill`).
-        - Document search is scoped to a specific client (the client id must be provided).
+        - Document search can be scoped to a specific client when `clientId` is provided; otherwise it searches across all documents.

 - **Single aggregated search endpoint**:
     - `/search` returns both clients and documents:
-        - When `clientId` is omitted: only clients are returned.
+        - When `clientId` is omitted: both client and document results are returned (documents across all clients).
-        - When `clientId` is provided: both clients and documents for that client can be returned.
+        - When `clientId` is provided: results include clients plus documents for that client.

 - API:
     - Endpoints to create/fetch clients and documents.